Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 1) The startup costs are reasonable.

-In addition to the training fee, you’ll need a laptop or desktop computer and a recent version of Microsoft Word (not a free version).
+In addition to the training fee, you’ll need a stable internet connection, a laptop or desktop computer, and a recent version of Microsoft Word (not a free version).
 You’ll also want an online or a hard copy of a style guide and a good dictionary.

 If you opt to have a website, a domain and hosting will cost roughly $100 per year.